rilldata/rill/docs/docs/reference/connectors/googlesheets.md

 title: Google Sheets
 description: Connect to data in Google Sheets
 sidebar_label: Google Sheets
-sidebar_position: 12
+sidebar_position: 13
 ---

 ### Google Sheets

 Rill has the ability to read from any http(s) URL endpoint that produces a valid data file in a supported format.
-For example, to bring in data from Google Sheets as a CSV file directly into Rill as a source ([leveraging the direct download link syntax](https://www.highviewapps.com/blog/how-to-create-a-csv-or-excel-direct-download-link-in-google-sheets/)), you can create a `source_name.yaml` file in the `sources` directory of your Rill project directory with the following content:
+For example, to bring in data from [Google Sheets](https://www.google.com/sheets/about/) as a CSV file directly into Rill as a source ([leveraging the direct download link syntax](https://www.highviewapps.com/blog/how-to-create-a-csv-or-excel-direct-download-link-in-google-sheets/)), you can create a `source_name.yaml` file in the `sources` directory of your Rill project directory with the following content:

 ```yaml
 type: "duckdb"